 The Little Brothers – Friends of the Elderly Upper Michigan Foundation secures the future of Little Brothers.
-Led by Michael Aten, former founder and Executive Director of the Upper Michigan Chapter of Little Brothers for thirty years, the Foundation pursues planned gifts to ensure that we are serving our elderly friends for many years to come.
+Founded by Michael Aten, former Executive Director of the Upper Michigan Chapter of Little Brothers for thirty years, the Foundation pursues planned gifts to ensure that we are serving our elderly friends for many years to come.

 200 Michigan St. Suite 609, Hancock, MI 49930

 All contributions are tax-deductible.
 U.S.-based donors can support our activities in a tax-efficient way.
 We are a 501 (c)(3) organization.